stepchowfun/typical/README.md

 ### Rust

 - The generated code is self-contained in that it only depends on the Rust standard library.
-- Typical's `Unit` type maps to `()`.
-However, fields of type `Unit` in choices map to nullary constructors (e.g., `Foo` rather than `Foo(())`) for ergonomic reasons.

 ### JavaScript and TypeScript

 - The generated code is self-contained in that it only depends on JavaScript's standard built-in objects.
 It can run in the browser or with Node.js.
 - The generated code never uses reflection or dynamic code evaluation, so it works in [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP)-restricted environments.
 - Typical's integer types map to `bigint` rather than `number`.
 It's safe to use integers to represent money or other quantities that shouldn't be rounded.
 Typical's `F64` type maps to `number`, as one would expect.
-- For extra safety, the generated `serialize`, `deserialize`, and `outToIn` functions are designed not to throw exceptions.
-When given well-typed arguments, the `serialize` and `outToIn` functions can only fail if memory is exhausted.
-The `deserialize` function can return an `Error` to signal failure, and TypeScript will require the caller to acknowledge that possibility.
+- For extra safety, the generated functions never throw exceptions when given well-typed arguments.
+The `deserialize` functions can return an `Error` to signal failure, and TypeScript requires callers to acknowledge that possibility.
-- Structs map straightforwardly to objects, as one would expect.
-Empty choices map to TypeScript's `never` type.
-Non-empty choices map to objects with a `$field` property indicating which field was set, a property for the field itself (unless the type of the field is `Unit`, in which case the property is omitted for ergonomic reasons), and, for optional or asymmetric fields, a `$fallback` property for the fallback object.
 - The generated code exports a function called `unreachable` which can be used to perform exhaustive pattern matching as follows:

   ```typescript